-- The child born through surrogacy will have same rights as are available for the biological child.
+- The child born through surrogacy will have the same rights as are available for the biological child.

-- The surrogate mother should be close relative of the intending couple and should be between the age of 25-35 years.
-She will carry a child which id genetically related to the intending couple and can act as surrogate mother only once.
+- The surrogate mother should be a close relative of the intending couple and should be between the age of 25-35 years.
+She will carry a child which id genetically related to the intending couple and can act as a surrogate mother only once.

-- An order concerning the parentage and custody of the child to be born through surrogacy, is to be passed by a court of the Magistrate of the first class.
+- An order concerning the parentage and custody of the child to be born through surrogacy is to be passed by a court of the Magistrate of the first class.

 - The Bill provides for setting up of National Surrogacy Board and State Surrogacy Broads which shall exercise the powers and shall perform functions conferred on the Board under this Act.
-The National Surrogacy Board shall consist of the Minister in-charge of the Ministry of Health and Family Welfare, as the Chairperson, Secretary to the Government of India in-charge of the Department dealing with the surrogacy matter, as Vice-Chairperson and three women Members of Parliament, of whom two shall be elected by the House of the People and one by the Council of State as Members.
+The National Surrogacy Board shall consist of the Minister-in-charge of the Ministry of Health and Family Welfare, as the Chairperson, Secretary to the Government of India in-charge of the Department dealing with the surrogacy matter, as Vice-Chairperson and three women Members of Parliament, of whom two shall be elected by the House of the People and one by the Council of State as Members.
 The total number of the members of National Surrogacy board will 24.

 - The Appropriate Authority shall comprise of an officer of or above the rank of the Joint Director of Health and Family Welfare Department, as Chairperson and an eminent woman representing women’s organization an officer of Law Department of State or the Union Territory concerned not below the rank of a Deputy Secretary, and an eminent registered medical practitioner, as members.